-This financial report is designed to provide a general overview of the Plan's finances and to account for the money it receives to the Board of Trustees, the Mayor and City Council, the Plan's membership and the City's taxpayers.
+This financial report is designed to provide a general overview of the Plan's financial activities.
 Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to:

-David A. Randall

-Acting Executive Director

-Employees' Retirement System

-7 E. Redwood Street, 12th Floor

-Baltimore, Maryland 21202.
+David A. Randall Executive Director Employees' Retirement System 7 E. Redwood Street, 12th Floor Baltimore, Maryland 21202.